Our collection of resources is designed to help Social Workers in their effort to provide the best possible care to their clients.

 A New Time - Following incarceration, women and their families face unique challenges related to family and community reintegration.
 This toolkit assists the family, the woman, or those who provide services to women and their families

-Parole Book! - Families and friends frequently ask Canadian Families and Corrections Network through our toll-free line, our Visiting Resource Centres, or our Family Support Groups, about how they can help a person who is serving time in prison with the parole process.
+Parole Book! - Families and friends frequently ask Canadian Families and Corrections Network about how they can help a person who is serving time in prison with the parole process.
 This booklet is a direct result of those questions.
-We hear you.

 JusticeTrans